May 17, 2019

 In recent years, energy costs have been rising in Alberta.
-With skyrocketing energy bills, it has placed burdens on the Canadian families.
+Skyrocketing energy bills, it has placed burdens on Canadian families.
 You need to find the areas in your house where you can save some dollars on those expensive energy bills.
 One such place in your house is your bathroom.
 There are an array of efficient products and fixtures that you can choose from to save on energy bills.
-Let us look at what benefits these energy efficient fixtures provide and why most plumbers today recommend them.
+Let us look at what benefits these energy-efficient fixtures provide and why most plumbers today recommend them.

-If you are using a traditional faucet, then your faucet is using the 2.5 gallons per minute (GPM) or more.
-When you replace the traditional faucet with the high-efficiency, water saving faucet, you use only 1.5 GPM.
+If you are using a traditional faucet, then your faucet is using 2.5 gallons per minute (GPM) or more.
+When you replace the traditional faucet with a high-efficiency, water-saving faucet, you use only 1.5 GPM.
 Replacing the traditional faucet with a new highly efficient variant is an inexpensive way to save on water.
 Installing a low-flow faucet can save around 700 gallons of water annually.

 Apart from replacing your faucet, check for a leaky faucet as it can waste more water and energy than you think.
 If you do not want to replace your traditional faucet, you can install aerators to reduce water usage.
 Modern aerators are designed to keep the pressure high without compromising water flow.